titpetric/platform/docs/telemetry.md

 func StartRequest(r *http.Request, name string) (*http.Request, trace.Span)
     StartRequest is an utility to take the http.Request and update it's context.

+func StartAuto(ctx context.Context, symbol any) (context.Context, trace.Span)
+    StartAuto tries to fill the span name from the symbol.

+    It's intended to pass a function, or a type.
+The package name, type name, and function name are combined with `.` to delimit them.
+See tests under internal/reflect for more information.
 ```

 The package exposes other symbols, but don't rely on them.